How to Make a Basket Liner

 Step 7: How to Make a Basket Liner

 Fold the piece in half widthwise so that the short raw edges are facing.
-Stitch this final side.
+Stitch this final side also stopping 1/4″ from the end.
 You will now have a box shape without a bottom.

 Step 8: How to Make a Basket Liner

-With right sides together, pin the bottom to the sides and stitch.
+With right sides together, pin the bottom to the sides and stitch stopping at each corner and pivoting where you have stopped at the 1/4″ mark to make the bottom flush with the sides.
 Back stitch at the corners for extra strength.
 Turn the liner right sides out and place it in the basket.
 You have now finished your liner.

 I hope you enjoyed this project.
 If you did, feel free to sign up for our newsletter and receive free access to our new printables library.